Tag

 Tsukemono refers to the wide variety of Japanese pickled vegetables, an essential part of the Japanese diet.
 In a tsukemono-making class, expect to learn the techniques to pickle your own vegetables, discovering the balance of flavors that can complement any meal.
 It’s a skill that promises your fridge will never be without a pop of color and taste—just be prepared for the moment when you realize you’ve started evaluating vegetables based on their pickling potential.

-Because of its profound connection with the Japanese culture and tradition, Shodo is considered more than just writing in the country.
+Because of its deep connection with the Japanese culture and tradition, shodo is considered more than just writing in the country.
 It is a form of expression; a means for the Japanese to leave behind parts of their souls.

 Keep reading to learn all about Japanese calligraphy, and how to do calligraphy in Kyoto and Tokyo during your next trip!